yeerock/html-js-mqtt-tool/README.md

 This is a simple HTML and JavaScript MQTT tool that allows you to connect to an MQTT broker, subscribe to a topic, and send messages.
 It was written by Alex Leong from VYROX IoT.

+## Updates
+11-Aug-2023: Added the very important "Send/Receive in HEX".

 ## Usage

 1. Open the HTML file in a web browser.